 Shooting from a low POV angle can oftentimes help your future resident “feel” what it’s like to be enjoying the amenity.
 It’s a perspective you wouldn’t see unless you were actually in the water.

 We also like to add movement to the shot to add energy.
-Having the camera push in towards the pool or maybe pulling back will help bring some life to the shot.
+In the apartment pool photography shot, having the camera push in towards the pool or maybe pulling back will help bring some life to the shot.
 Even taking the camera right over the edge of the pool is more engaging than just a wide, static shot.

 See It From Every Side